WhileBug/WhileBug.github.io/_pages/about.md

 # 🔥 News
-- *2023.03*: &nbsp;🎉🎉 Looking for research internship in blockchain.
+- *2023.03*: &nbsp;🎉🎉 Looking for research or finance internship in blockchain.

 # 📝 Publications